Jack Garfein: Legacy

 In 1984, The Cinémathèque Française paid tribute to Garfein's work by screening his two films, The Strange One and Something Wild, presented by Costa Gavras for the occasion.
 These initial screenings were followed that same year by a second retrospective at the Filmoteca Española in Madrid.

 In 2010, a tribute to Garfein was presented in Los Angeles by the UCLA Film and Television Archive at the Hammer Museum's Billy Wilder Theater, which featured screenings of his two films, as well as Brian McKenna's documentary A Journey Back (1987), which chronicles Garfein as he revisits Auschwitz and returns to his childhood home.

 Similar events were held in 2011 at the Film Forum in New York City, hosted by film and Actors Studio historian Foster Hirch, and in 2014 at the BFI in London, hosted by Clyde Jeavons as part of the BFI's "Birth of the Method" screening series.

 Other retrospectives of Garfein's works have been organized at the Forum des Images in Paris (2008), the Festival Lumière in Lyon (2009), the Telluride Film Festival (2012), and in 2013 at the Cinémathèques in Tel-Aviv, Jerusalem, and Haifa.

+In 2022, The Wild One, a documentary retracing Garfein's life and legacy, premiered at the Tribeca Film Festival where it won the Award for Best Cinematography, and was selected at the Denver International Film Festival, and at the Palm Beach International Film Festival in Florida.
+The film, directed by Tessa Louise-Salomé and narrated by Willem Dafoe, features unreleased interviews of Jack Garfein, Foster Hirsch or Peter Bogdanovic shot for the film.
+In May 2023, The Wild One (2023) was released in French Theatres.